 Relieving Typing, not Documentation

-The primary downside of any medical dictation device, traditional or advanced, is that while it relieves the burden of typing a medical note, it does not relieve the burden of documenting a patient encounter.
+The primary downside of any medical dictation device, traditional or advanced, is that while it relieves the burden of typing a medical note, it does not relieve the burden of medical record documentation.

-Physicians still must sit down and dictate the information and findings from an entire patient visit.
+In order to produce proper documentation, physicians still must sit down and dictate the information gathered from a patient visit.
 Not only does this take time, but it requires an immense level of recall from the patient encounter itself.
-In order to stay on top of everything covered during the visit, a doctor will either need to take notes or use a different recording device to ensure they don’t miss any pertinent info.
-This process inherently takes time and mental energy, and while dictation devices may prevent a physician from having to type their notes, it essentially just replaces it with a different, only slightly better approach.
+In order to stay on top of everything covered during the visit, a physician will either need to take notes or use a different recording device to ensure they don’t miss any pertinent info.
+This process inherently takes time and mental energy, and while dictation devices may prevent a physician from having to type their notes, it essentially just replaces the task with a different approach that is only slightly better.

-AI-powered dictation devices allow doctors to break free from medical transcriptionists and their associated costs, but because this software is so much more advanced than traditional medical dictation devices, the financial gain made from the switch isn’t as meaningful as promised.
-Using advanced dictation devices simply substitutes transcriptionists with a tool that works, but is still not incredibly efficient or cost effective.
-As mentioned above, advanced dictation devices relieve certain burdens only to replace them with others.
+AI-powered dictation devices allow physicians to break free from medical transcriptionists and their associated costs, but they can be cumbersome and difficult to use.
+These advanced dictation devices simply substitute transcriptionists with a more robust dictation system that works, but isn’t incredibly seamless, efficient or cost effective.
+Just like traditional dictation devices, advanced ones relieve certain burdens only to replace them with others.

 But Are Medical Dictation Devices Really Necessary?

-Here at DeepScribe, all we want is for physicians to know that we have designed an all-encompassing device that can totally transform the difficulties tied to medical documentation.
-Our device uses multiple AI languages that work together to totally automate a physician's entire workflow.
-DeepScribe listens in on a patient visit, extracts relevant information, and autonomously creates a medical note that seamlessly integrates into any EHR platform.
+We just want physicians to know that there is now an all-encompassing device that can totally transform the difficulties tied to medical documentation.
+One that uses a highly advanced AI system to totally automate all of a physician's documentation.
+A true solution.
+DeepScribe listens in on a patient visit, extracts relevant information, and autonomously creates a medical note that seamlessly integrates into a physician’s EHR platform.
 No writing, no typing, no dictation.

 To us, that type of device is necessary.